Chart Color Schemes

 North Narrabeen - Warriewood (South)'s residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-North Narrabeen - Warriewood (South) demonstrates excellent health outcomes, with very low prevalence of common conditions across all ages.
-Approximately 68% of its total population of 7,598 people have private health cover, compared to Greater Sydney's 74.1%.
-Nationally, this rate is 55.3%.
+North Narrabeen - Warriewood (South) shows excellent health outcomes with a low prevalence of common conditions across all ages.
+The area has a high private health cover rate at approximately 68% (7,598 people), compared to Greater Sydney's 74.1%.
+Nationally, the average is 55.3%.

 Frequently Asked Questions - Health